 Average Daily Temperatures in the Denver/Boulder area in June in Colorado: 80 degrees

-I’ll be honest, I’ve lived in this state my whole life and July is one of my favorite months in Colorado.
+We’ll be honest – we’ve both lived in this state our whole lives and July is one of our favorite months in Colorado.
 Many people think it is too hot, but when you are up high in the mountains at 10,000 feet, July and August offer the most perfect temperatures.
 If you don’t fare well in slightly colder weather, July and August are the months for you.
-These are the months without a doubt that I recommend heading up to Trail Ridge Road at sunset or hiking through fields of wildflowers (July is the peak season for wildflowers).
+These are the months without a doubt that we recommend heading up to Trail Ridge Road at sunset or hiking through fields of wildflowers (July is the peak season for wildflowers).
 Locations are endless during these months and you can access areas that are closed or very difficult to get to any other time of the year.

 You should elope in July or August in Colorado if: You want to guarantee the best weather in the mountains, you love the idea of being surrounded by wildflowers or you want to access locations that you can’t get to any other time of year